Markus-Hefner/Portfolio-Project-5/README.md

 8. Under 'Deployment Method' choose 'GitHub'.
 9. Search for your copy of the repository and choose it.
 10. Click on 'Deploy Branch' and wait until the built is done.
-11.
-12. At the Deploy tab, select GitHub as the deployment method.
+11. At the Deploy tab, select GitHub as the deployment method.
-13. Select your repository name and click Search.
+12. Select your repository name and click Search.
 Once it is found, click Connect.
-14. Select the branch you want to deploy, then click Deploy Branch.
+13. Select the branch you want to deploy, then click Deploy Branch.
-15. Click now the button Open App on the top of the page to access your App.
+14. Click now the button Open App on the top of the page to access your App.

 Note: If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries

-* Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.
+For a complete list of all the libraries that were used for the project please read the 'requirements-dev.txt' file.

+Example for use cases:
+* The packages 'pandas', 'matplotlib', 'seaborn' and 'plotly' were used to create the plots.
+* The package 'streamlit' was used to run the streamlit app.
+* The package 'xgboost' contained one of the algorithms that was test in the ML business case.

 ## Credits